-Child Psychology is a field of study which delves into the mental, emotional and behavioral development of a child.
-It traces the entire journey of a child from infancy until the end of adolescence and studies their cognitive and intellectual development.
+Child Psychology is a field of study which delves into the mental, emotional and behavioural development of a child.
+It traces the entire journey of children from infancy until the end of adolescence and studies their cognitive and intellectual development.

 Importance of Understanding Child Psychology

 The early years of an individual’s life are crucial for their emotional, social and physical wellbeing.
 This has an overall impact on their personalities as adults.
 Research says that the early years play a significant role in brain development too.
 A person’s early experiences both with their parents as well as with the outside world profoundly affect their future physical, cognitive, emotional and social development.

 Understanding the psychological needs of a child is not easy, but it needs to be done.
 Children at different stages of development behave in different ways.
 A child of 5 – 6 years will behave differently than an adolescent.

 Realising and accepting your child’s likes, dislikes, qualities (good or bad) is the key to being a good parent.
 When you accept them just the way they are, they get a sense of security.
 Here are a few tips to help you understand your child:

 You need to know your child if you want to understand him.
 It is possible to do so simply by being around him and observing him.
 When you see him playing, asking for a certain thing, reacting in a certain manner to situations, his interaction with others, etc., you get to know a great deal about his overall personality.

 Making your child realise that you are always there for him whenever he needs you can be your first step towards attaining this goal.
 This will make him feel secure, loved and wanted.
 Help him to open up to you.

 3. Spend Quality Time With Your Child